matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 Now we can take a look at that third goroutine.
 Another loop and select, this time selecting between `portPollSucceeded` and `abortPortPolling`.
 Whichever happens first lets us know what occurred: either we bound to the port successfully and can notify the discord that our server is running, or we've bailed out early after a kill command (which we respond to separately in the kill action).

 And there we have it!
-Our bot can start our Java minecraft server as needed!
+Our bot can start our Java Minecraft server as needed!

-There are of course similar functions to startServer that handle the stopping and log checking, but they're just extensions of the concepts shown above.
+There are of course similar effect functions to startServer that handle the stopping and log checking, but they're just extensions of the concepts shown above.

 ## Final bits